 Facebook has said that the data for 87 million users were snagged by the digital marketing company that did work on behalf of the Trump and Brexit campaigns, without those users’ knowledge.
 Facebook also failed to notify the users whose user data was compromised after the company discovered that Cambridge Analytica had bought the information back in 2015.

 Instead, the social media company tried to force Cambridge Analytica to delete the information, but copies remained, as various news outlets reported in February.
-Cambridge Analytica then used that data data to target Trump campaign–related content at certain users.
+Cambridge Analytica then used that data to target Trump campaign–related content at certain users.

 And though Zuck admitted his privacy was violated, he’s also afforded special privileges on the platform he controls.
 He and other executives permanently deleted messages that they’d sent to other people on the app, according to TechCrunch.
 No other users are afforded that privilege.